 Dogbert stands on a stool and tells Dilbert, "The only way to get rid of your cloud of doom is to transfer it to a new host body."
 The cloud hovers over Dilbert's head.
 Dogbert says, "I will accomplish this with the help of your pointy-haired boss and a clueless co-worker named Tim."
 Dogbert straps Tim to a table and says, "We're secure.
 Begin transfer."
 The Boss looks at a document and says, "Tim, your new job will be director of special projects."
 The cloud moves toward Tim.

 Share July 10, 1994's comic on:

 The Boss: Let's each share our accomplishments for the month.
 Dilbert: To the untrained observer it might seem like I didn't accomplish anything.
 However, I did strategically "position" my project by socializing it within the company.
 Dilbert: Then Wally and I help a "tiger team" lock up session.
 Then I prepared the executive briefing package for the big meeting that got cancelled.
 Since then Ive spent most if my time looking for the best project management software to use.
 And I did it all within ten percent of my budget goal, Dilbert: Looking good.
 Wally: wow all I did was that tiger thing.

 Share April 08, 2005's comic on:

-"I hand-picked you two for my team becasue we have no budget."
+Dilbert: "I hand-picked you two for my team becasue we have no budget."
 "Wally, your laziness helps you accomplish the most work with the least effort.
-Yvonne, your hotness give syou the power to make men do what you want for nothing."<Br>"So, then Yvonne convinced me to do her work and Wally went on diability leave."
-"But otherwise, a good meeting?"
+Yvonne, your hotness give syou the power to make men do what you want for nothing."
+"So, then Yvonne convinced me to do her work and Wally went on disability leave."
+Dogbert: "But otherwise, a good meeting?"